BryanChambers510/Disaster-Pipeline/README.md

 In the 'data' folder:

-disaster_messages.csv - contains data of all the messages to be analyzed by the machine learning model categories_messages.csv - contains data of all the categories of the messages to be analyzed by the machine learning model process_data.py - contains the code for all of the data preprocessing of the data sets before being input in to the machine learning pipeline
+disaster_messages.csv - contains data of all the messages to be analyzed by the machine learning model. categories_messages.csv - contains data of all the categories of the messages to be analyzed by the machine learning model. process_data.py - contains the code for all of the data preprocessing of the data sets before being input in to the machine learning pipeline